Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Vortex dipole in dipolar bosons

 By following the snapshots in Fig. \ref{fig13} one can see that the recombination process proceeds by a set of jumps from one interstitial site to a neighboring one and that in the jump process each vortex becomes elongated by extending over the two neighboring sites as well as over the in-between saddle point.
 Since the snapshots represent the projected density on the $x-y$ plane one can ask if the elongation of the vortex during the jump is due to propagation of kinks along the vortex axis as discussed in the previous Section or if the vortex rigidly translates from one site to another one.
 We find that this second case indeed occurs since we have verified that the density in single $x-y$ planes has exactly the same dynamics of the projected one.

 The energy released immediately after the annihilation goes into excitations of the droplet array, which appears to be deformed and oscillating after the recombination event.
 Such change in the character of the excitation energy can be characterized by computing the spectral density of the kinetic energy of the superfluid velocity field, decomposing it into compressible and incompressible parts \cite{Nor97,tsubota} by utilizing the Helmholtz decomposition theorem.
 We show in Fig. \ref{fig18} these two contributions as a function of the wavevector in the $x-y$ plane $k$, where we have taken a time average over the first $40\,ms$ of the dynamics, which corresponds to times before vortex annihilation, and over $20\,ms$ after vortex annihilation.
 The vertical lines show three relevant wave vectors: $k_L=2\pi/L$ where $L=\sqrt{L_xL_y}$ is the average size of the simulation cell, $k_R=2\pi/a$ is the wave vector corresponding to the periodic arrangement of droplets ($a$ being the droplet-droplet nearest-neighbor distance in the SSP), and $k_D=2\pi/D$ where $D$ is the average droplet diameter.
 One can see that when the vortex dipole is present (first time interval), the main contribution to the spectral density is in the incompressible component at rather small $k$.
+In particular, the peak at $k_L$ is related to the cell size through the periodic boundary conditions.
 After the vortex dipole annihilation, the main contribution is transferred into the compressible component at $k$ values $\sim k_R$ which corresponds to the $k$ value associated with solid order.
 A similar roton burst has been observed in the annihilation of vortex dipoles in superfluid $^4$He nanodroplets \cite{escartin}.